Isle of Wight Guru

 2. Beach Barbecues

-1. Don't start a huge great BBQ and suffocate the rest of the people on the beach or you'll soon have some burly dad coming over and putting your fire out with a bucket full of sea water.
+1. Don't start a huge great BBQ and suffocate the rest of the people on the beach or you'll soon have some burly dad coming over and putting your fire out with a bucket of sea water.

 2. Either bring your mother to tidy up or bring a bin bag and take your own rubbish home.
 Burying a disposable barbecue in the sand doesn't actually get rid of the problem, and if you are caught leaving it behind a kindly coastal volunteer called Sue will hunt you down and poo on your car bonnet.